Heckler & Koch Fined $4.2 Million Over Assault Rifle Sales In Mexico

 But H&K also questioned the punishment: "We can however not understand the Court's decision that we should not only forfeit the profit generated on the Mexico business but instead forfeit the entire sales price, despite the fact that none of the directors committed an offence."

-The guns, which were sold in 16 batches from 2006 to 2009, are believed to have been used in at least one high-profile murder case: the 2014 kidnapping and apparent killing of 43 students from a teachers' college in Iguala, Guerrero.
+The guns, which were sold in 16 batches from 2006 to 2009, are believed to have been used in at least one high-profile murder case: the 2014 kidnapping and apparent killing of 43 students from a teachers college in Iguala, Guerrero.

 The G36 can fire 750 rounds per minute.
 It weighs around 8 pounds (unloaded), according to H&K.

-The case against H&K stemmed from a whistleblower sharing information with Jürgen Grässlin, an activist with the group Global Net – Stop The Arms Trade.
-The circumstances of the Mexican arms deal were revealed when Grässlin brought a lawsuit against H&K in 2010.
+The case against H&K stemmed from a whistleblower sharing information with Juergen Grasslin, an activist with the group Global Net — Stop The Arms Trade.
+The circumstances of the Mexican arms deal were revealed when Grasslin brought a lawsuit against H&K in 2010.
 He has also faulted the German government's oversight of weapons sales.

-At the time of the sales, German arms makers were barred from exporting guns to Mexico's violence-plagued states.
-But Global Net reported that the powerful H&K rifles still found their way to "corrupt police officers" in Chihuahua, Chiapas, Guerrero, and Jalisco.
+At the time of the sales, German arms-makers were barred from exporting guns to Mexico's violence-plagued states.
+But Global Net reported that the powerful H&K rifles still found their way to "corrupt police officers" in Chihuahua, Chiapas, Guerrero and Jalisco.

 "H&K coached the Mexican procurement agency to eliminate from its end-user certifications references to certain federal states" that were under the German ban, according to the World Peace Foundation, citing witnesses in the investigation.